 What makes the humble Chelsea boot so popular?
 Predominantly, its ability to seamlessly transition between both the casual and formal wardrobe.
-It works with a suit as well as it does with a pair of jeans with the only rule being that it should be well looked after to retain its polished appeal.
+They can be worn with a suit just as well as a pair of jeans, with the only rule being that they should be well looked after to retain their polished appeal.

 With an illustrious ancestry extending back to the British monarchy, its design being conceived by J. Sparks-Hall, Queen Victoria’s personal shoemaker.
 The Chelsea boot (which wasn’t named as such in the early days) proved popular with horse riders due to their durable nature and lack of laces to risk getting tangled.